Python Developing

 , this can "fill up" the system version of Python and make working on different projects more difficult.
 To remedy this problem, you can use a Python version manager (with pyenv

-) and a virtual environment (with virtualenv
+) and a virtual environment (with venv

 ).
 How to install these tools under macOS is described in this article.